The last few days have probably been one of the hardest I've had in a long time.

 I was worried that I was regressing, that all those old feelings of self loathing would come back and I'd look in the mirror and hate myself all over again.

-A story I'd created about myself.
-I was telling myself that I needed to be perfect to love myself unconditionally and that love was a reward.
-If I messed up, I withdrew that reward and pushed myself harder.
+The story I was telling myself was that I needed to be perfect to love myself unconditionally and that love was a reward.
+When I mess up, I withdraw that reward and push myself harder.

-I was attaching so much emotion to this story that it causing me pain and holding me back from being the best me.
+There's so much pain to this story and it's holding me back from being the best me.

-I saw another time in my life where I'd created similar stories about money, until these stories started to dominate my life and I could no longer get out of bed.
+I've always created stories about money, until these stories started to dominate my life and I could no longer get out of bed.

-And I remembered that I'd come out of that smiling and unshakable in my self belief.
+At the end of the meditation I remembered that I'd come out of all that smiling and unshakable in my self belief.

-In that minute I realized - I can heal this.
+And that when it hit me - I can heal this.
 I have the tools to heal this.
 It's all a story.

 Today I woke up feeling lighter, happier and more at peace with myself and the world.

 Money stories are good and bad things we tell ourselves about money.